Mauritius: Independence and constitutional monarchy (1968–1992)

-General elections were postponed and public meetings were prohibited.
-Members of the MMM, including Paul Bérenger, were imprisoned on 23 December 1971.
-The MMM leader was released a year later.
+In 1973, Mauritius became the first country in Africa to be free from diagnoses of malaria.

 In May 1975, a student revolt that started at the University of Mauritius swept across the country.
 The students were unsatisfied with an education system that did not meet their aspirations, and that gave limited prospects for future employment.
 On 20 May, thousands of students tried to enter Port-Louis over the Grand River North West bridge, and clashed with police.
 An act of Parliament was passed on 16 December 1975 to extend the right to vote to 18-year-olds.
 This was seen as an attempt to appease the frustration of the younger generation.

 The next general elections took place on 20 December 1976.
 The Labour-CAM coalition won only 28 seats out of 62.
 The MMM secured 34 seats in Parliament but outgoing Prime Minister Sir Seewoosagur Ramgoolam managed to remain in office, with a two-seat majority, after striking an alliance with the PMSD of Gaetan Duval.

+In 1981, United States newspapers reported that the Central Intelligence Agency (CIA) was planning a covert operation to support the government of Mauritius as part of CIA strategy in the larger Cold War.
+According to the Washington Post, citing U.S. government sources, the planned operation was "mainly a quiet CIA effort to slip money" to the Mauritian government.
+This claim was repeated in a 1987 book by journalist Bob Woodward, who further wrote that the U.S. government feared that Mauritius could become a Soviet naval base if a "pro-Western" government did not remain in power.